 - Explain that the home is in a family-oriented neighborhood, and neighbors are quick to call you or the authorities.

-- If you happen to live nearby, make it clear that you do but that you will only stop by if requested or with advance notice.
+- If you happen to live nearby, make it clear that you do but that you will stop by only if requested or with advance notice.

 - Require a limit on cars.
-An excessive number of cars may be a flag that a large gathering is planned.
+An excessive number of cars may be a red flag that a large gathering is planned.
 Anyone planning a party will reconsider if there is a 2-car limit.

 Also, require a higher-than-normal security deposit.
 This may be enough to discourage them from renting from you.
 Or, if you do rent to them, you are better protected in case of damage or the need for excess cleaning.